 But I'd also picked up an old copy of an old book - Senior High: A Home-Designed Form+U+La by Barbara Shelton - at a used book sale in early June.
 I started pouring through it immediately and, frankly, I couldn't put it down.
 In some ways, Shelton's ideas mirrored what I'd had in mind with the unit study program, but reading her thoughts about delight-directed, self-directed high school planted seeds of doubt in my mind about my original plans.
 The girls and I still tried my "pared down" arrangement of the unit study during our "high school preview" in October and November, but I quickly realized that trying to implement it as written would be just as constricting as any sort of traditional (i.e., school-style) plan - and much more cumbersome and stressful.
 In a nutshell, none of us felt motivated to continuously juggle all the academic balls we would had to have kept in play with that program.
 Overall, Shelton's thoughts made much more sense.

 So, using what we learned during our dry-run in the fall, we officially began "high school" on January 4, utilizing what might be called a "guided, delight-directed" approach.
-Practically speaking, that means we talked about what it would mean to earn a "credit" (i.e., finishing a whole math book, for example, or completing roughly 140 hours of study in a certain content area), and - even though my husband and I are not hamstringing the girls with a "college-prep" program for a variety of reasons - I provided some general guidance about what sorts of credits are typically expected on a transcript (i.e., four "English" credits).
+Practically speaking, that means we talked about what it would mean to earn a "credit" (i.e., finishing most or all of a textbook, completing roughly 140 hours of study in a certain content area, or demonstrating clear mastery in a particular area), and - even though my husband and I are not hamstringing the girls with a "college-prep" program for a variety of reasons - I provided some general guidance about what sorts of credits are typically expected on a transcript (i.e., four "English" credits).
 Armed with that information and an array of possible resources, each of the girls chose the material she wanted to use to begin working toward some of the credits.

 "grade level" is a ridiculous, meaningless construct of institutional schooling, we're not concerned about finishing particular "classes" during "freshman year" or in a nine- or twelve-month period of time.
 Why box ourselves in like that?
 Yes, adult life sometimes comes with deadlines, and young people need them, too.
 However, "real life" deadlines exist for legitimate reasons, not just because "someone" said a course of study "should" take nine months to complete.
 In "real life," people learn continuously as their interests and needs dictate, and they learn to meet deadlines when there is a real reason to do so.
 So it will be for us as well.